VPDC

 Subcutaneous (SC) 0.5 mL 2 doses 0 and 28 days Routine & PEP Licensed for individuals aged 18 and older.
 For those under 18, administration is via SC route under Emergency Use Authorization (EUA).

 JYNNEOS Intradermal (ID) 0.1 mL 2 doses 0 and 28 days Routine & PEP Authorized under EUA for individuals aged 18 and older.
-Not recommended for those with a history of keloid scars; SC route is preferred in such cases.
+Providers should discuss patient preference/choice for route of administration with patients aged 18 and older.
+ID route is not recommended for those with history of keloid scars; SC route is preferred in such cases.

 ACAM2000 Percutaneous